 - If they stayed late, did they put the kids to bed on time?

-- What were some activities you may have asked them to coordinate for the kids, and how them she respond?
+- What were some activities you may have asked them to coordinate for the kids, and how them they respond?

 Questions about the nanny’s personality